About the Chefs

 During his time in culinary school, Lenn completed an internship at Blackberry Farm and then returned to Charleston to work at the Peninsula Grill with Chef Bob Carter while he finished school.
 Three years later, Lenn assisted Chef Sean Brock in opening the Hermitage Hotel in Nashville, where he worked for two years honing his creative talent.
 During this time, his deep love for east Tennessee brought him back to Blackberry Farm again and again, assisting in cooking schools and special events.
 “I have always loved the Southeast, and growing up in this region inspires a lot of things that I do,” he says.
 “At Blackberry Farm, I cook regionally inspired dishes, but more than that, I love the process that I am a part of here.
 From joining our master gardeners and picking what is sprouting to having fresh ingredients delivered right to the kitchen door, I can’t help but love what I do.
 Each season brings a new culinary adventure.”

-Lenn joined the Blackberry Farm team in 2005 as sous chef, and in 2007 reopened the Main House Restaurant as chef de cuisine before becoming executive chef of the Barn.
+Lenn joined the Blackberry Farm team in 2005 as sous chef, and worked his way up through the kitchens to become Executive Chef of the Barn in 2010.